ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 If we are really going to have this robot help out, we need it to be a little 'smarter'.
 We need it to know that if there are two dogs, it needs to put two leashes on, bring two poops bags, etc.

 We can make functions a little 'smarter' with something called **arguments**.
-It allows us to give a function special information.
+Arguments allow us to give a function special information.
 Using this information, it may make slightly different calculations or give us different outputs.
 Take a look at the code below, then we'll talk about what's happening:

 ```swift
 func walkDog(numberOfDogs : Int) {